BEHIND THE SCENES

 Follow Lauren's Writing Progress.

-Read from Lauren about her mindset and techniques as she wrote each of her series starters.
+Read from Lauren about her mindset and techniques as she wrote each of her series starters and standalone novels.

 Find a non-inclusive list of web sources Lauren used in her research.